rohzb/wsl2-usb-devices/wsl2-serial.md

 # CONFIG_USB_SERIAL_PL2303 is not set
 ```

-❌ Driver is not available — you must [build and install it manually](./wsl2-kernel.md).
+❌ This driver is missing — you'll need to [build it manually](./wsl2-kernel.md).

 ---

-### 🫩 2.2 Load an Available Driver
+### 2.2 Load an Available Driver

-If the driver is available, you can load it:
+If the driver is present, you can load it using:

 ```bash
 sudo modprobe ftdi_sio  # or cp210x, ch341, etc.